-- 5.89 At an early stage of the Neighbourhood Plan process, the Neighbourhood Plan Working Party undertook a Character Appraisal of the whole parish.
-The document is incorporated within the Design Guidance and Codes which is a supporting document to this Neighbourhood Plan.
-In order to undertake a Character Appraisal of the Plan area, the Town and its immediate environs were divided into zones, as shown in figure 8 in the Wells-next-the-Sea Design Guidance and Codes. - 5.90 The appraisal includes a brief overall description of each character area together with photographs illustrating key characteristics.
+5.87 At an early stage of the Neighbourhood Plan process, the Neighbourhood Plan Working Party undertook a Character Appraisal of the whole parish.
+The document is incorporated within the Wells-next-the-Sea Design Guidance and Codes Final Report (February 2022) which is a supporting document to this Neighbourhood Plan.
+In order to undertake a Character Appraisal of the Plan area, the Town and its immediate environs were divided into zones, as shown in figure 8 in the Wells-next-the-Sea Design Guidance and Codes Final Report (February 2022).

+5.88 The appraisal includes a brief overall description of each character area together with photographs illustrating key characteristics.
 Each character area is also appraised in detail under the following headings: layout, topography, spaces, access, notable buildings and materials, landmarks, green and natural features and important views.
 The Character Appraisal work has influenced a number of policies within this plan including those relating to Design, Historic Environment, Non-designated Heritage Assets, Local Green Spaces and Important Public Views.